aspose-cells/aspose-cells-go-cpp/README.md

 # Evaluate Aspose.Cells for Go via C++

 You can use Aspose.Cells for Go via C++ free of cost for evaluation.The evaluation version provides almost all functionality of the product with certain limitations.
 The same evaluation version becomes licensed when you purchase a license and add a couple of lines of code to apply the license.
-If you want to test Aspose.Cells for Go via C++ without evaluation version limitations, you can also request a 30 Day Temporary License.
+If you want to test Aspose.Cells for Go via C++ without evaluation version limitations, you can also try a 30-Day Temporary License.
 Please refer to  <a href="https://purchase.aspose.com/temporary-license/"> How to get a Temporary License</a>?

 # Limitations of Evaluation version